RunestoneInteractive/httlads/_sources/WorldFacts/scrape_cia.rst

 The country data that we have been using was compiled and turned into a csv file in 2006.
-Much of that data comes from the CIA World Factbook. (not Facebook - as autocorrect so often thinks) However, the CIA does not provide the factbook in the form of a nice convenient CSV file, so we need to do that part ourselves.
+Much of that data comes from the CIA World Factbook. (not Facebook - as autocorrect so often thinks) However, the CIA does not provide the factbook in the form of a nice convenient CSV file, so we need to convert the data from its human readable format (as a webpage) to a Pandas friendly format -- as csv file.

 The goal of this exercise is to create an up to date version of our country data (at least 2017 as I write this) This will be challenging